shilangyu/cra-preact/README.md

 - Make sure to develop under the `cra-preact start` script to catch incompatibilities during development
 - This project requires react-scripts v3+
 - It is **NOT** recommended to plug this into existing projects just as a build script.
 Incompatibilities will most likely come out during runtime, not compile time
+- Because it relies on fine details in `react-scripts` any minor upgrade of it might be a breaking change for `cra-preact`